-Go off road in Richmond Park: the huge royal park offers plenty of trails through the woods and fields.
-Most people do the long perimeter run on the Tamsin Trail but you can run anywhere your legs will take you, but this particular trail is a good starting point from which to get your bearings.
+This huge royal park offers plenty of trails through the woods and fields, but most people do the long perimeter run on the Tamsin Trail.
+You can run anywhere your legs will take you, but this particular trail is a good starting point from which to get your bearings.

-Discover a different side of East London by heading out along the tow paths.
-Start off at Limehouse Cut, past the Olympic Stadium and Victoria Park until you run past Broadway Market.
-Keep on going and you’ll eventually end up in Angel where the tow path abuptly ends.
+Discover a different side of East London by heading out along the towpaths.
+Start at Limehouse Cut and go past the Olympic Stadium and Victoria Park until you get to Broadway Market.
+Keep going and you’ll eventually end up in Angel, where the towpath abruptly ends.

-Monarchists and Diana fans will love this figure of eight course that takes in the big inner city parks of Kensington Gardens, Hyde Park, Green Park and St James Park.
-You’re basically running between Buckingham Palace and Kensington Palace and back again – a royal triumph.
+This is a figure-of-eight course that takes in many of central London’s green spaces, including Kensington Gardens, Hyde Park, Green Park and St James Park.
+You’ll be running between Buckingham Palace and Kensington Palace, and then back again – a route fit for royalty.